Chain of Log-Concave Markov Chains: MCMC algorithms

 where $x_t, v_t \in \mathbb{R}^d$ and $B_t$ is the standard Brownian motion in $\mathbb{R}^d$.
 The solution $(x_t, v_t)$ to the continuous-time ULD is

 Similarly, the discrete ULD is defined by the SDE

 which yields the solution

-Shen and Lee \citep{shen2019randomized} seeks a lower discretization error by using a 2-step fixed point iteration method, or the randomized midpoint method.
+\cite{shen2019randomized} seeks a lower discretization error by using a 2-step fixed point iteration method, or the randomized midpoint method.
 The integral in \eqref{eq:continuous_integral_uld} is evaluated along uniform random points between 0 and $t$.
-Cheng et al. \citep{cheng2018underdamped}, on the other hand, computes the moments of the joint Gaussian over $({\tilde x}_t, {\tilde v}_t)$ in the updates of \eqref{eq:discrete_integral_uld}.
+On the other hand, \citet{cheng2018underdamped} computes the moments of the joint Gaussian over $({\tilde x}_t, {\tilde v}_t)$ in the updates of \eqref{eq:discrete_integral_uld}.
 In our comparison we additionally include MALA, an Euler discretization of the overdamped Langevin dynamics represented by the SDE

 accompanied by Metropolis adjustment to correct for the discretization errors \citep{roberts1996exponential}.

 The algorithms are compared in \autoref{fig:mcmc_alg} for the Gaussian mixture test density introduced in \autoref{sec:gmm} with $d=8$.
 The three (unadjusted) ULD algorithms converge faster than does MALA to a lower $W_2$.
 In ULD algorithms, Brownian motion affects the positions $x_t$ through the velocities $v_t$, rather than directly as in MALA, resulting in a smoother evolution of $x_t$ that lends itself better to discretization.
 The first two dimensions of the final samples are displayed in \autoref{fig:mc_samples}.
 MALA samples fail to separate into the two modes, whereas Cheng et al, Shen and Lee, and Sachs et al have better sample quality, with Sachs et al performing the best and almost approaching the sample variance of $W_2$ when samples are directly drawn from $p_X$ (the gray band).